cataclase/AFC-Rb-Sr-isotope-model/README.md

 ![Regional geological framework of the Borborema Province](figures/BORBOREMA.png)

-*Regional geological framework of the Borborema Province in northeastern Brazil, showing its major tectonic domains, lineaments, basement inliers, and the distribution of post-collisional plutonism.
+*Regional geological framework of the Borborema Province in northeastern Brazil, showing its major tectonic domains, lineaments, basement inliers, and the distribution of Brasiliano-Pan Africano plutonism.
 The dashed rectangle indicates the Rio Grande do Norte Domain shown in detail below.*

 ### Rio Grande do Norte Domain